dhimasarief/DFS-DFAS-SLR/README.md

-# 👏Deep Learning for Face Spoofing and Face Anti-Spoofing🎭 #
+# 👏Review of Deep Face Spoofing and Deep Face Anti-Spoofing🎭 #

 ![dfs_dfas](https://github.com/dhimasarief/DFS_DFAS/blob/main/fig1.png)
-This is the accompanying webpage for "Deep Facial Spoofing and Deep Face Anti-Spoofing: a Systematic Literature Review", a comprehensive survey of recent progress in deep learning methods for face spoofing and anti-spoofing.
+This is the accompanying webpage for "Deep Facial Spoofing and Deep Face Anti-Spoofing: a Systematic Literature Review", a critical review of recent progress in deep learning methods for face spoofing and anti-spoofing.

 ## Introduction
 We present taxonomies and provide an up-to-date and critical review of recent deep-face spoofing (DFS) and deep face anti-spoofing (DFAS) models.
 We identify three main groups of DFS mechanisms: template and model inversion, adversarial examples, and identity-agnostic faces.
 Likewise, DFAS mechanisms could be divided into three categories: DFAS as deep discriminative learning, DFAS as generative learning, and DFAS as joint or hybrid learning.

 🔔This web page will be continuously updated with new studies🔥
+_____________

 ## Contents ##
 * [Deep Face Spoofing](#Deep-Face-Spoofing)
     * [DFS1: Template and Model Inversion](#DFS1)